 BUT WHAT CAN WE LEARN FROM DAVID?

 Absalom is David’s favorite son.
 Absalom killed David’s other son Amnon, over the rape of his sister.
 Two years went by and David did nothing.
 He did not confront or punish Amnon.
 The bible says, he was angry but did nothing.
 Jesus-Yeshua was angry and he acted.
-We have been told to wait, calm down, and then confront, but Yeshua didn’t wait too long, he turned over tables!
+We have been told to wait, calm down, and then confront, but Yeshua didn’t wait too long when he saw injustice.
+He turned over tables!

 “During the battle, Absalom happened to come upon some of David’s men.
 He tried to escape on his mule, but as he rode beneath the thick branches of a great tree, his hair got caught in the tree.
 His mule kept going and left him dangling in the air.”
 2nd Samuel 18:9 NLT.